-1. Volume

-Increase in urine volume indicates increase in protein catabolism and renal disorders such as chronic renal failure, diabetes insipidus and glycosuria.

-2. Color

-Normally urine is straw colored.
-Abnormal coloration of urine is due to several causes such as jaundice, hematuria, hemoglobinuria, medications, excess urobilinogen, and ingestion of beetroot or color added to food.
+- 1) Volume: increase in urine volume indicates increase in protein metabolism and renal disorders such as chronic renal failure, diabetes insipidus and glycosuria. - 2) Color: normally urine is straw colored.
+Abnormal coloration of urine is due to several causes such as jaundice, hematuria, hemoglobinuria, medications, excessive urobilinogen, ingestion of beetroot or color added to food. - 3) Appearance: normally urine is clear.

-3. Appearance

-Normally urine is clear.
 It becomes turbid in both physiological and pathological conditions.
 Physiological conditions causing turbidity of urine are precipitation of crystals, presence of mucus or vaginal discharge.
-Pathological conditions causing turbidity are presence of blood cells, bacteria or yeast.
+Pathological conditions causing turbidity are presence of blood cells, bacteria or yeast. - 4) Specific gravity: it is the measure of dissolved solutes (particles) in the urine.

-4. Specific Gravity

-Specific gravity of urine is the measure of dissolved solutes (particles) in urine.
 It is low in diabetes insipidus and high in diabetes mellitus, acute renal failure and excess medications.

-5. Osmolarity

-Osmolarity of urine decreases in diabetes insipidus.

-6. PH and Reaction

-Measurement of pH is useful in determining the metabolic or respiratory acidosis or alkalosis.
+Urinometer is used to measure specific gravity - 5) Osmolarity: it decreases in diabetes insipidus - 6) pH and reaction: measurements of pH is useful in determining the metabolic or respiratory acidosis or alkalosis.
 The pH decreases in renal diseases.
-In normal conditions, pH of urine depends upon diet.
-It is slightly alkaline in vegetarians and acidic in non-vegetarians.
+In normal conditions, pH of the urine depends upon diet.
+It is slightly alkaline in vegetarian and acidic in non-vegetarians.